swcarpentry/modern-scientific-authoring/01-mess.md

 ~~~

 These worlds collided after the invention of the laser printer in the 1970s,
-and that tension was only magnified by the spread of high-resolution computer screens in the 1980s
+and that tension was only magnified by high-resolution computer screens in the 1980s
-and of the World Wide Web in the 1990s.
+and the World Wide Web in the 1990s.
 On the one hand,
-most people simply wanted to write---to put these words here and those words there,
+most people simply want to write---to put these words here and those words there,
 or make some of them green and others italic.
-WYSIWIG (what you see is what you get) editors like MacWrite and Microsoft Word filled this need,
+WYSIWIG (what you see is what you get) editors like MacWrite and Microsoft Word fill this need,
-and still do,
+but documents produced this way have two shortcomings:

-but documents produced this way had two shortcomings:
+1. They are *rigid*.

-1. They were *rigid*.
+    If someone lays things out manually,
-    If someone laid things out manually,
+    then changes the size of the page,
-    then changed the size of the page,
+    their hard work must be re-done.

-    all their hard work had to be re-done.
+2. They are *opaque*.

-2. They were *opaque*.
+    Telling the computer to display something in italics
-    While a computer could tell if something was in a normal font or italics,
+    doesn't tell it whether that phrase is a book title,
-    it had no way to know if the italics meant "foreign language",
+    in a foreign language,
-    "paper title",
+    or defining a new term.

-    or "definition of a new term".
+Typesetting and markup languages address both problems.

-Typesetting languages were supposed to address both problems.
+Instead of saying what things should look like and where they should go on the page,
-Instead of saying what each thing should look like
+authors are supposed to tell the computer what kinds of things they are,
-and where it should go on the page,
+e.g., a title or a new term.
-authors were supposed to tell the computer what kind of thing it was---e.g., a title or a new term---and
+The computer is then supposed to decide what it should look like and where it should go.
-let the computer decide where to put it.
+Separating semantics and appearance in this way also allows people to switch styles easily and consistently
-Doing this also allowed people to switch styles easily and consistently by telling the computer,
+by telling the computer,
 "Typeset all second-level headings in 16-point Garamond, left-aligned."

-But this approach also had its shortcomings:
+But this approach also has shortcomings:

 1. Computers don't always lay out text the way human beings would
     because they don't understand it.